 One of the few materials to make a stab at avoiding the “multiple arguments” trap.
 All Haskell functions take one argument and return one result.
 Most materials do a poor job of not confusing learners on this matter.

 Deeply pedagogically unsound.
 The monkey-see monkey-do process is a warm-up, not an effective way to learn Haskell.
 Desperately needs exercises.
 Very little in the way of cogent explanations for any of the topics that learners struggle with (folding, functor, applicative, monad).
 This problem is worsened by the lack of exercises.

 Leans way too much on Functor/Applicative/Monad instances that lend themselves to bad intuitions.
 Does nothing to attempt to alienate these bad intuitions.

 The material often bores learners and leaves them feeling like they’re not “getting” it.
-This because they’re being “talked at” and demo’d to.
+This is because they’re being “talked at” and demo’d to.
 They’re not engaging with and solving problems.

 Sense of accomplishment is critical to keeping learners going.
 They’re not always going to be 100% comfortable with their comprehension of something and they probably never will or should, but they should have a trail of completed exercises in their wake when they start attacking the hard stuff so they don’t give up.

 Exercises also make certain they don’t miss the point.
 An easy thing to do with a language like Haskell because the semantics are predictable and don’t blow up in your face, even when you don’t understand what’s going on.
 Most Haskell programmers I know personally have no idea how IO or laziness works, but they’re still able to make working programs.
 This assertion includes library authors.
 This is a programming language design success and an educational failure.

 Tricks people into thinking it was designed for people new to programming, but the opposite is true actually.
 It works for people new to programming as far as “monkey-see monkey-do” works.